ULL-ESIT-PL/babel-learning/doc/plugin-options.md

 };
 ```

-The `targetIdentifier` is passed as an option to the plugin:
+The `targetIdentifier` is passed as an option to the plugin in  the configuration file [/src/state/babel.config.json](/src/state/babel.config.json):

 `➜  state git:(main) ✗ cat babel.config.json`
 ```json